 Step 1: Use a dry vacuum cleaner

 Are you looking for a dry vacuum cleaner at a reasonable price?
-Look no further and check out this one right here.
+Check my post “The Best 5 Vacuum Cleaners”

 Step 2: Hang it in the sun

 You should head over to hang your rug in the sun after you’ve dry-cleaned it.
 Watch out for peak sunlight hours as harsh sunlight can cause a rug to lose color.
 Make sure to hang your rug under the sun in a position where it is evenly exposed.

 Your rug will be completely dry after a few hours under direct sunlight.
 You could always use a window film to filter out sunlight to prevent damage.

 Wet rugs tend to smell if the source of water is not immediately removed.
 Make sure to leave your rug outside to dry to get rid of the smell.
 Leaving your rug soaked in a bit of baking soda overnight usually does the trick.

 If baking soda does nothing for you, a cleaning solution is key.
 You can even create your cleaning solution at home.

 Creating a homemade cleaning solution

 All you need is a laundry detergent, fabric softener, and hot water.
 Add 30 ml of a liquid laundry detergent into 3.8 liters of hot water.
 Pour 1/4 cup of an all-purpose cleaner and a scoop of Oxiclean into the mix.
 The final ingredient will be a teaspoon of fabric softener and you’re good to go.